Top Sea Swim Locations In Ireland

 The Forty Foot, Dublin

 The Forty Foot would be considered as one of Ireland’s best known swimming spots.
 The Forty Foot is located in Dún Laoghaire and is easily reached by car, train, bus or bike.
 Christmas day dips at the Forty Foot have become a longstanding Dublin tradition.
-Though you will find people launching themselves from the rocks into the water from sunrise to sunset every day throughout the year.
+Though you will find people launching themselves from the rocks into the water from sunrise to sunset all year round

 Pollock Holes, Clare